Head of Physical Testing - Packaging, Materials Science and Engineering

 United KingdomContact Doug

-As a result of growing concerns around the threat counterfeit medicines pose to public health and safety, the European Commission amended Directive 2001/83/EC to include additional safety features to ensure the supply chain is traceable – these are listed under the Falsified Medicines Directive (FMD).
+As a result of growing concerns around the threat counterfeit medicines pose to public health, the European Commission amended Directive 2001/83/EC to include additional safety features to ensure the supply chain is traceable – these are listed under the Falsified Medicines Directive (FMD).

 The FMD is due to be implemented from 09 February 2019, but in order to successfully implement the changes companies need to be aware of the requirements and start testing their effectiveness.